RationAI/xopat-docker/README.md

 # Docker composite of the visualization:

+All is configured for you so that you can run all the components: CLIENT, IMAGE SERVER

+ and PLAYGROUND inside docker.

+The problem is, you might have the need of configuration/changes of the files at runtime: see different branches for different setup scenarios!

 ### 1. Client
 contains the visualization front-end - you probably want to run it inside docker.
 Client uses _reverse proxy_ to avoid CORS policy violation.
 You need to adjust